History of LISTSERV

 - L-Soft celebrates the company's 15th anniversary.

-- LISTSERV Maestro 4.0, the latest version of L-Soft's email marketing software is released, featuring action tracking and a unique tracking permission system.
+- LISTSERV Maestro 4.0 is released, featuring action tracking and a unique tracking permission system.

 - LISTSERV 16.0 is released, featuring UTF-8 support and an HTML newsletter template management system.